hmoragrega/workers/README.md

 		// no need to protect it against data races count++
 		// same for the slice, since each worker
-		// updated only its own index.
+		// updates only its own index.
 		workSlots[id-1] = count
 		return nil
    	})